TWELVE DAYS AT ANZAC: THE EVACUATION

 The Nahr al-Kalb, or ‘Dog River’, meets the Mediterranean Sea just north of Beirut, after meandering thirty kilometres downstream from its wellspring in the Lebanon range.
 A four-lane highway overpass runs along this stretch of coast, and tentacles of concrete obscure the river mouth.
 The strip of land to the north and south has been reclaimed from the sea.
 It’s a flat, featureless stretch of windblown sand and garbage.
 In ancient times, though, the view was very different.
 The steep riverbanks dropped straight into the ocean, and the Lycus, as the river was then known, was a significant obstacle to conquering armies.

 Among the flood of centenary anniversaries and commemorations, one that slipped past without comment was the destruction of the German cruiser Konigsberg in East Africa on 11 July 1915.
-Although less well-known […]
+Although less well-known than her sister raider Emden, Konigsberg managed to survive for eight months longer.
+By then, she was the last of the original batch of warships and armed merchant […]

 The text of this article is republished from The Strategist in accordance with their republishing policy and is licenced under a Creative Commons Attribution-NonCommercial-NoDerivatives 4.0 International License.